 Do not attend if you or your child are feeling poorly

 Your children's safety is our number one priority, therefore no adults will be allowed to enter the school building without an appointment.
 Reception pupils will enter the site through an exclusive entrance B, through the staff car park to the rear of the building on Langport Avenue.

-Welcome back to Reception, we hope you had a lovely half term break!
-We have lots of exciting things planned for Autumn 2 as we explore the topic of 'Traditional Tales' over the next seven weeks.
+Welcome back to Reception, we hope you had a lovely Easter break!
+We have lots of exciting things planned for Summer 1 as we explore the topic of 'Growing and Life-cycles' over the next six weeks.

 In the early years foundation stage (EYFS), we study the same topics throughout the year in order to deepen the children's knowledge and understanding.
 However, the weekly planning will be differentiated appropriately to meet the needs of all children for each year group.
 Below is a list of our class topics for the year.
 Have a look and see what your child will be learning during each term this year:

 |RECEPTION W||RECEPTION C|